Al-Khalil ibn Ahmad al-Farahidi: Legacy

-Al-Farahidi was also well versed in astronomy, mathematics, Islamic law, music theory and Muslim prophetic tradition.
-His prowess in the Arabic language was said to be drawn, first and foremost, from his vast knowledge of Muslim prophetic tradition as well as exegesis of the Qur'an.
-The Al Khalil Bin Ahmed Al Farahidi School of Basic Education in Rustaq, Oman is named after him.
+Al-Farahidi was also well versed in astronomy, mathematics, Islamic law, music theory, and Muslim prophetic tradition.
+His prowess in Arabic was said to be drawn, first and foremost, from his vast knowledge of Muslim prophetic tradition and exegesis of the Qur'an.
+The Al Khalil Bin Ahmed Al Farahidi School of Basic Education in Rustaq, Oman, is named after him.

 Works

 Kitab al-'Ayn

-Kitab al-Ayn was the first dictionary written for the Arabic language.
-"Ayn" is the deepest letter in Arabic, and "ayn" may also mean a water source in the desert.
-Its title, "the source", reflects its author's goal to derive the etymological origins of Arabic vocabulary and lexicography.
+Kitab al-Ayn ("The Book of Ayn") was the first dictionary written for the Arabic language.
+Instead of following the order of the alphabet, al-Farahidi sorted letters according to where the consonants are pronounced in the mouth, from back to front, beginning with the letter ع "ayn", representing the [ʕ] sound formed in the throat.
+The word ayn may also mean a water source in the desert, perhaps reflecting its author's goal to derive the etymological origins of Arabic vocabulary and lexicography.

 Isnad of Kitab al-'Ayn

-In his Kitab al-Fihrist (Catalogue), Ibn al-Nadim recounts the various names attached to the transmission of Kitab al-'Ayn, i.e. the isnad (chain of authorities).
-He begins with Durustuyah's account that it was al-Kasrawi who said that al-Zaj al-Muhaddath had said that al-Khalil had explained the concept and structure of his dictionary to al-Layth b. al-Muzaffar b.
+In his Kitab al-Fihrist (Catalogue), Ibn al-Nadim recounts the various names attached to the transmission of Kitab al-'Ayn, i.e., the isnad (chain of authorities).
+He begins with Durustuyah's account that al-Kasrawi said that al-Zaj al-Muhaddath had said that al-Khalil had explained the concept and structure of his dictionary to al-Layth b. al-Muzaffar b.
 Nasr b.
-Sayyar, had dictated edited portions to al-Layth and they had reviewed its preparation together.
-Ibn al-Nadim writes that a manuscript in the possession of Da'laj had probably belonged originally to Ibn al-'Ala al-Sijistani, who according to Durustuyah had been a member of a circle of scholars who critiqued the book.
-In this group was Abu Talib al-Mufaddal ibn Slamah, 'Abd Allah ibn Muhammad al-Karmani, Abu Bakr ibn Durayd and al-Huna'i al-Dawsi.
+Sayyar had dictated edited portions to al-Layth, and they had reviewed their preparation together.
+Ibn al-Nadim writes that a manuscript in the possession of Da'laj had probably belonged originally to Ibn al-'Ala al-Sijistani, who, according to Durustuyah, had been a member of a circle of scholars who critiqued the book.
+In this group were Abu Talib al-Mufaddal ibn Slamah, 'Abd Allah ibn Muhammad al-Karmani, Abu Bakr ibn Durayd, and al-Huna'i al-Dawsi.

 Other works

-In addition to his work in prosody and lexicography, al-Farahidi established the fields of ʻarūḍ – rules-governing Arabic poetry metre – and Arabic musicology.
-Often called a genius by historians, he was a scholar, a theorist and an original thinker.
-Ibn al-Nadim's list of al-Khalil's other works were:
+In addition to his work in prosody and lexicography, al-Farahidi established the fields of ʻarūḍ – rules governing Arabic poetry metre – and Arabic musicology.
+Often called a genius by historians, he was a scholar, a theorist, and an original thinker.
+Ibn al-Nadim's list of al-Khalil's other works is: